CargoCultScientist/waybacktweet-forensics/docs/METHODOLOGY.md

 # Recovering Deleted Twitter Content via the Wayback Machine

-*A methodology guide based on a real-world Twitter recovery case study*
+*A methodology guide based on an anonymized Twitter recovery case study*

 ---